-Revised: November 1, 2021
+Revised: January 2, 2025

-threeThe Contractor shall submit a weekly report of Disadvantaged Business Enterprise (DBE) trucks hired by the Contractor or subcontractors (i.e. not owned by the Contractor or subcontractors) that are used for DBE goal credit.
+The following applies to all Disadvantaged Business Enterprise (DBE) trucks on the project, whether they are utilized for DBE goal credit or not.

+The Contractor shall notify the Engineer at least three days prior to DBE trucking activity.

-The report shall be submitted to the Engineer on Department form “SBE 723” within ten business days following the reporting period.
+The Contractor shall submit a weekly report of DBE trucks hired by the Contractor or subcontractors (i.e. not owned by the Contractor or subcontractors) to the Engineer on Department form “SBE 723” within ten business days following the reporting period.
 The reporting period shall be Sunday through Saturday for each week reportable trucking activities occur.

 Any costs associated with providing weekly DBE trucking reports shall be considered as included in the contract unit prices bid for the various items of work involved and no additional compensation will be allowed.